Home / Blog / Chrome Tab Limit

 These numbers are not Google recommendations.
 They are practical ranges.
 If you also run an IDE, Slack, Figma, video meetings, Android apps, Linux apps, or other memory-heavy software alongside Chrome, keep fewer tabs open.

 1. Hover over individual tabs in Chrome on Chromebook, Windows, Linux, or Mac to see memory usage cards for supported tabs.
+If memory does not appear, check Chrome's Appearance settings for tab memory usage on hover cards.

 3. Look for heavy pages first: video calls, design tools, dashboards, documents, social feeds, and tabs that keep updating in the background.

-4. Close unused windows and apps, then check if tab switching and page reloads improve.
+5. Close unused windows and apps, then check if tab switching and page reloads improve.

-5. On Chromebook, use Diagnostics to check memory if freezes continue, then restart.
+6. On Chromebook, use Diagnostics to check memory if freezes continue, then restart.
 If the device keeps freezing after closing unused tabs, apps, and extensions, follow Chromebook recovery guidance.

 When Chrome approaches your system's memory limits, several things can happen: